 Frequently Asked Questions

-When you purchased your NuCalm system, you should have received an email with your unique NuCalm login & password.
+When you purchased your NuCalm system, you should have received a “Getting Started” email with your unique NuCalm login & password.
 If you do not see it in your inbox, please check your spam.

 If you are not able to locate it, call us directly at 877-6NU-CALM and ask for Technical Support.
 Please note, you cannot create or receive login credentials without purchasing the entire four part system.

-You can use any headphones of your choice to listen to our neuroacoustic software tracks – in ear buds, over ear headphones, bluetooth headphones, etc. If you are interested in purchasing new headphones, please visit www.nucalm.com/store to see some of the headphones we recommend.
+You can use any headphones of your choice to listen to our neuroacoustic software tracks – in ear buds, over ear headphones, bluetooth headphones, etc. We recommend noise-canceling headphones because they block out additional distractions.
+If you are interested in purchasing new headphones, please visit www.nucalm.com/store to see some of the headphones we recommend.